SEO Intermediate Updated 2026-03-22

 What is Helpful Content Update?

-Google's Helpful Content system is a site-wide ranking signal that rewards content created for people and demotes content made primarily to attract search traffic without delivering real value.
+Google's Helpful Content system is a site-wide ranking signal that rewards content created for people and demotes content made primarily to attract search.

 What is the Helpful Content Update?